Board of Trustees

 Below is a profile for each of our trustees detailing their background, skills and the experience they bring to running the charity.

-When the KCSN became a formal charity in November 2015, Clive Stone MBE was one of our original trustees, after supporting and being a member of the KCSN voluntary run group since he was diagnosed in 2007.
+When the KCSN became a registered charity in November 2015, Clive Stone MBE was one of our original trustees, after supporting and being a member of the KCSN voluntary-run group since he was diagnosed with kidney cancer in 2007.
+From then until his death in June 2016, Clive worked tirelessly to ensure equal access to treatments for kidney cancer patients.

 If you would like to contact the trustees, please email us.